yewang/besogo/README.md

    - `eastcor` corner-relative system using numbers and CJK symbols
 - `panels` plus-separated list of which GUI elements are added in the GUI.
 The following panels are supported:
    - `control` navigation control buttons
-   - `name` player names, ranks, and captures
+   - `names` player names, ranks, and captures
    - `comment` comments and game info
    - `tool` editing tool selector buttons
    - `tree` game tree visualization